zml2008/GroupManager/README.md

 The latest downloads & other useful links can be found on the project homepage at [groupmanager.net](https://luckperms.net/).

 ## Building
-LuckPerms uses Gradle to handle dependencies & building.
+GroupManager uses Gradle to handle dependencies & building.

 #### Requirements
 * Java 8 JDK or newer